ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - FakeInventory.ignoreFakes is now exposed to public API, and is now an int instead of a bool.
 	- Increment FakeInventory.ignoreFakes whenever you enter a method where you don't want fake items to be considered as part of item count (e.g. while removing or upgrading items).
 Decrement it before leaving the method.
 - Added more sources of IgnoreFakes.
 FakeInventory should now have better interaction with Egocentrism, Benthic Bloom, Bulwark's Ambry (if player has fake artifact keys *somehow*), and ItemStealController.

-**6.2.0**

-- Migrated some math/util methods from other mods.
-	- `MiscUtil.Remap`: remaps a float from one range to another.
-	- `MiscUtil.CalculateVelocityForFinalPosition`: calculates the initial velocity and final time required for a jump-pad-like trajectory between two points.
-	- `MiscUtil.TrajectorySphereCast`: performs a spherecast over a parabolic trajectory.
-	- `MiscUtil.CollectNearestNodeLaunchVelocities`: collects a specified number of launch velocities that will reach (without hitting anything else) the nearest free navnodes outside a minimum range.
-	- `MiscUtil.SteepSigmoid01`: sigmoid-like curve as a function of x with fixed points at (0, 0), (0.5, 0.5), and (1, 1).
-Has flatter ends and steeper midpoint as b increases.
-- Some improvements to ItemWard.
-	- No longer hard requires a TeamFilter component.
-Will instead try to find team from TeamFilter or TeamComponent on the same object, and default to TeamIndex.None otherwise.
-	- Fixed a potential net message loop caused by setting radius.
-	- Now exposes a stock indicator prefab based on the warbanner area indicator: `TILER2.ItemWard.stockIndicatorPrefab`.
-Will *not* be created by default if an ItemWard's indicator is unset.
-	- Now exposes some extra fields to customize display:
-		- `displayRadiusFracH`: horizontal distance at which displays will orbit as a fraction of `radius`.
-		- `displayRadiusFracV`: vertical distance at which displays will orbit as a fraction of `radius`.
-		- `displayIndivScale`: multiplies scale of individual display prefabs.
-		- `displayRadiusOffset`: fixed offset applied to local position of each individual display prefab.
-- Updated R2API dependency to 4.3.5.